cas-bioinf/rboAnalyzer/docs/help.md

 # rboAnalyzer
 ## Introduction
-rboAnalyzer is pipeline meant as a complementary step when BLAST algorithm was used to search for query that is non-coding RNA (ncRNA) with secondary structure (does not have to be known).
+rboAnalyzer is a pipeline meant as a complementary step when BLAST algorithm was used to search for query that is non-coding RNA (ncRNA) with secondary structure (does not have to be known).
 As the BLAST is general sequence alignment algorithm, it's results (output) is missing some very useful features in context of ncRNAs.

-Also the output apart from well scoring hits, usually contains sequence fragments (subject sequence only partially aligned to query).
+Also, the output apart from well scoring hits, usually contains sequence fragments (subject sequence only partially aligned to query).
-Such hit may bring valuable information by capturing distant homology or it may be nothing.
+Such hit may bring valuable information by capturing distant homology, or it may be nothing.

 With our rboAnalyzer we add information to such BLAST search to help researcher